andrecorreaneto/oci-landing-zone-configuration/README.md

     - firewall: [firewall_config.json](./mgmt-plane/firewall/firewall_config.json), with firewall appliance and OCI Network Load Balancer configurations.

 - customers: a top level folder for each customer configuration.
-    - customer1: [customer1_config.json](./customers/customer1/customer1_config.json), with all resource configurations for customer 1, including IAM and networking.
+    - customer1: [customer1_config.json](./customers/customer1/customer1_config.json), with all resource configurations for customer 1, including IAM, budget and networking.

-These configuration files are designed to be used as templates, owned and modified at will by customers that are deploying the model.
+    - customer2: [customer2_config.json](./customers/customer2/customer2_config.json), with all resource configurations for customer 2, including IAM, budget and networking.

+**THESE CONFIGURATION FILES ARE DESIGNED TO BE USED AS TEMPLATES, OWNED AND MODIFIED AT WILL BY CUSTOMERS THAT ARE DEPLOYING THE MODEL.**

 ## How to Deploy

-The blueprint (or any customization) configurations can be deployed in separate stacks.
+The blueprint (or any customization) configurations are deployed in separate stacks.
 A stack is a set of configurations that are managed by a single Terraform execution and thus reflected in a single Terraform state file.
-The decision factor for how many stacks depends on how the organization wants to manage the environment, especially which roles are expected to deploy which parts of the blueprint.
+The decision factor for how many stacks lies on how the organization wants to manage the environment, especially which roles are expected to deploy which parts of the blueprint.

+On a high level, there are two broader sets of stacks for the ISV blueprint build out: **management plane deployment** and **customer onboarding**.

+**Management plane deployment** is composed of the following stacks, that must be executed as the presented order below:
+1. **Foundational stack**: assembles bootstrap, IAM, governance, security and observability configuration files in a single stack.
+As mentioned before, it can be further split depending on deployment requirements.
+2. **Network stack**: manages the management plane network configuration, including all the routing to customer VCNs.
+3. **Firewall stack**: manages a pair of PAN (Palo Alto Networks) firewalls, *sandwiched* by a pair of OCI network load balancers.

+**Customer onboarding** is made of customer-specific stacks always followed by an update to the Management Plane Network Stack for network routing.

 ### The OCI Landing Zones Orchestrator